HackSouth/hacksouth.github.io/_posts/2020-08-01-sa-hackthebox-meetup.md

  - Announcements
 ---

 We are excited to announce the first official Hack The Box meetup in South Africa.
-Our first meetup will be on Tuesday 1 September, followed by monthly meetings on the first Tuesday of every month.
-Hack The Box is online platform to test and advance your skills in penetration testing and cyber security.
+All meetings will be online due to Covid-19.
+Our first meeting will be on Tuesday 1 September, followed by monthly meetings on the first Tuesday of every month.
+Hack The Box is an online platform to test and advance your skills in penetration testing and cyber security.
 Join and RSVP for the meeting now<!--more--> on [Meetup.com/Hack-The-Box-Meetup-South-Africa](https://www.meetup.com/Hack-The-Box-Meetup-South-Africa)

 [![meeting details](/assets/images/first-meetup-SouthAfrica.png "First Meeting")](https://www.meetup.com/Hack-The-Box-Meetup-South-Africa/events/272077209/)